narramadan/learning-vuejs/quick-intro.md

 It is a programming paradigm for Reactive Programming(Asynchronous dataflow programming) using the build block of Functional Programming(ex: map, reduce, filter)

 ## Declarative Programming
+Declarative programming is when you write your code in such a way that it describes what you want to do, and not how you want to do it.
+It is left up to the compiler to figure out the how.

+Examples of declarative programming languages are SQL and Prolog.

 ## Imperative Programming